ceviherdianinsight/learnforex_preschool/README.md

     - No one becomes rich overnight in forex.
 It's not a get-rich-quick scheme—there are no shortcuts to sustainable success.
     - Risk and realism are key.
 Aim for consistent profitability, proper risk management, and realistic goals rather than chasing massive returns.
     - Demo trading is crucial.
 Build skills on a practice account first to find a trading method that works for you before trading live.
-    - Expect losses—even professionals lose sometimes.
+    - Expect losses even professionals lose sometimes.
 Preparedness and emotional discipline are essential.
     - Adequate capital matters.
 Many traders suggest starting with enough capital (e.g. several thousand dollars) to allow growth without excessive risk.
     - Manage expectations.
 Unrealistic return goals lead to disappointment—trading success is gradual and strategic.
     - Skill vs Luck: Forex success demands skill, not luck.